Community Engagement

-Stormont Vail Health Community Pillars
+Stormont Vail Health Community Engagement

-Together we invest our time and resources in our community.
-We partner with like-minded organizations to advance our mission of working together to improve the health of our community.
-Stormont Vail Health strategically invests in efforts at the intersection of community health and our ability to impact change.
-We are currently focusing on the following five strategic areas:
+We strategically invest in efforts at the intersection of community health and our ability to impact change.
+We currently focus on the following five strategic areas:

 • Food Security: Make healthy foods the easy choice.